2019 Birds and Insects of the UBC Okanagan Campus Calendars

 A colourful collection of photos showing the diversity of UBC Okanagan’s campus wildlife is back by popular demand—and now on sale.

-Sales proceeds go towards undergraduate education, offsetting costs for such things as lab supplies and printing for students involved in research projects.
+The purchase price of either calendar goes towards undergraduate education, offsetting costs for such things as lab supplies and printing for students involved in research projects.

 Equipped for Avifauna